 The race for space has resumed between the United States, China and Russia, with the Trump administration seeking to enhance America’s position as other countries have advanced their technology and engaged in tactics to harm U.S. interests, Vice President Mike Pence said in a speech.

 The economy is “roaring,” with 5.8 million new jobs created in the past two years, Pence said.
+Plus, more Americans are working today than ever before, he added.

 Race for Space is Spurring Industry of the Future, Pence Predicted